-Under the Trust's Compliance Plan, the Board of the responsible entity should comprise a sufficient number of directors (not less than four) to ensure it has the balance of skills, knowledge and experience required.
+The responsible entity's policy for board composition is that the Board should comprise a sufficient number of directors (not less than four) to ensure it has the balance of skills, knowledge and experience required.
 The Board is currently comprised of one executive director, and five non-executive directors, four of whom meet the external director requirements of section 601JA of the Act.
 There were no changes to the Board composition during the reporting period.